Friday, August 21, 2026

 From Santa Teresa to Tijuca, Rio's classrooms are quietly turning to meditation-and the science behind the push is hard to ignore.

-By Rio de Janeiro Wellness Desk · Published 4 July 2026, 7:09 am
+By Rio de Janeiro Wellness Desk · Published July 3, 2026

 How we reported this

-Photo: Photo by Anil Sharma on Pexels
+Serene Meditation by the Pool Outdoors.
+Photo by Anil Sharma on Pexels

 More than forty public schools across Rio de Janeiro's municipal network introduced some form of structured mindfulness or meditation practice into their weekly timetables during the 2025 academic year, according to figures from the Secretaria Municipal de Educação.
 The number marks a threefold increase from 2022, when fewer than fifteen schools had any formal contemplative practice on the books.